 Machines can define their own feature audits in the machine config.

-A global playfield multiplier is supported; use score_multiplier_set
+A global playfield multiplier is supported; use score_multiplier_set to

 change it.
 It is automatically set to 1 at the beginning of each ball.